211 Would You Rather Questions [Funny, Hard & Weird]

 Hard Would You Rather Questions

-Hard would you rather questions force a real tradeoff.
-LearnClash marks this section by hesitation: if most players answer instantly, the prompt is not hard enough.
-These choices work best for adults and older teens because the cost is emotional, social, or practical rather than just silly.
+A hard prompt forces a real tradeoff, and LearnClash measures it by hesitation.
+If most players answer on instinct, the prompt was not hard enough and it gets bumped down.
+These work best for adults and older teens, because the cost here is emotional, social, or practical instead of silly.

 Figure 5: Hard prompts work when both options carry a cost the room can feel.